-Did you know that a cat's sense of smell is 14 times stronger than a human's?
-That is because its total nasal organ is comparatively larger than that of a human.
+Did you know that a cat's sense of smell is about 14 times stronger than a human's?
+That's because the total capacity of the cat's nasal organ is comparatively larger than that of a human.
 It could be said that a cat's nose is its most important sensory organ.

-Right after birth, the blind kitten will use his sense of smell to locate his mother and to latch onto a teat.
-From then on, a cat's sense of smell will lead him to food, sometimes in the unlikeliest places.
-A cat with an active URI ( upper respiratory infection), or an aging cat, may have a reduced sense of smell and go "off" his food (taste is associated with smell).
-You can help by warming the food slightly, to enhance its odor.
+Right after birth, the blind kitten will use its sense of smell to locate its mother and to latch onto a teat.
+From then on, a cat's sense of smell will always lead it to food, yet sometimes in unlikely places.
+A cat will search high and low, in high tree branches as well as your kitchen cabinets, for the next morsel.

-- To Locate a Mate
+Locating a Mate

-- Establishing Territorial Lines
+Establishing Territorial Lines

-- Warn Against Enemies and Danger
+Warning of Enemies and Danger

 Jacobson's Organ and the Flehman Response

-Cats' Nose Leather
+Feline Nose Leather

 A cat's nose leather may be either black or pink, depending on genetics and the cat's basic coloring.
 Nose leather has a tough surface, but it is living tissue that is susceptible to disease.
 As with all mammals, white or light-colored cats are prone to a squamous cancer of this part of the nose and the ears.